Mburumba Kerina: Early life and education

 Kerina had Ovambo and Ovaherero ancestry, and was also a great-grandson of explorer and trader Frederick Thomas Green, from which he derived his surname (Kerina green).
 Mburumba was born William Eric Getzen on 6 June 1932 in Tsumeb.
 He grew up in Walvis Bay and went to school in Windhoek's Old Location where he attended St Barnabas Anglican Church School.
 While schooling he came into contact with Reverend Michael Scott, who would later enable him to study in the United States, and to become one of the early petitioners to the United Nations.

 He went to the United States in 1953 and studied at Lincoln University in Pennsylvania.
 He graduated with a Bachelor of Arts in 1957.
 Kerina then became a graduate fellow at New School for Social Research, New York, and between 1960 and 1962 did a PhD at Padjadjaran University in Bandung, Indonesia.
-While in Indonesia, Kerina got an audience with then-president Sukarno, who, according to Kerina, agitated him to find a better name for the territory of South West Africa whose independence he was fighting for.
+While in Indonesia, Kerina got an audience with then-president Sukarno, who, according to Kerina, advised him to find a better name for the territory of South West Africa whose independence he was fighting for.
 Kerina subsequently wrote an opinion piece in an Indonesian publication about a yet-to-be created country Namib and its nationalist movement, Namibianism.
 The claim for Kerina to have coined the name "Namib" is widely recognised, while Sam Nujoma, Namibia's founding president, is more commonly credited with the name "Namibia".